pritam-ray/JUCONNECT/README.md

 ## 🌟 Overview

-JU CONNECT is a comprehensive web application designed specifically for JECRC University students.
+JU CONNECTS is a comprehensive web application designed specifically for JECRC University students.
 It serves as a centralized hub for academic resource sharing, real-time communication, and community building.
-Whether you're looking for study materials, want to share your notes, or need to collaborate with classmates, JU CONNECT has you covered.
+Whether you're looking for study materials, want to share your notes, or need to collaborate with classmates, JU CONNECTS has you covered.

-### 🎯 Why JU CONNECT?
+### 🎯 Why JU CONNECTS?

 - **🎓 University-Focused**: Built specifically for JECRC University students
 - **📚 Academic Resource Hub**: Centralized access to study materials, notes, and previous year questions